bogdanshevchenko838-web/real-estate-scraper-demo/README.md

 - Optional PostgreSQL integration
 - Clean code structure suitable for production

-The project uses a mock/example page structure — selectors can be easily replaced with real client websites.
+The project uses a mock/example page structure, selectors can be easily replaced with real client websites.

 ---